The Birth of the WBC and Team Japan's Formation

 Tournament Operation Issues and Rule Controversies

 While the inaugural WBC was recognized for its significance as an international tournament, several operational issues emerged.
 In the second-round match between Japan and the United States, umpire Bob Davidson's controversial calls sparked a major dispute.
 A tag-up ruling went against Japan, negating a run and affecting the game's outcome.
 Questions also arose about the tournament bracket format.
-The double-elimination system that allowed up to three meetings between the same opponents drew criticism for lacking fairness, and the format was modified from the 2009 second edition onward.
+The inaugural edition used round-robin play in both the first and second rounds, which produced pairings such as Japan and Korea meeting three times in a single tournament and drew criticism for lacking fairness.
+The 2009 second edition introduced double elimination in the first two rounds, yet repeat meetings persisted and Japan and Korea ended up facing each other five times that year.
 Insurance issues surrounding MLB player participation and coordination with clubs over player conditioning management also remained as unresolved challenges.

 Pitching Management and Bullpen Contributions

 Japan's pitching management during the 2006 WBC demonstrated the importance of bullpen depth in short-format tournaments.
 Tournament rules imposed pitch-count limits of 65 in the first round, 80 in the second round, and 95 from the semifinals onward.
 With starters unable to pitch deep into games, relievers Yasuhiko Yabuta, Soichi Fujita, and Akinori Otsuka fulfilled the role of protecting leads.
 Otsuka was particularly impactful, pitching in late innings of both the semifinal and final to secure victories.
 Shunsuke Watanabe's submarine delivery proved effective at disrupting opposing batters' timing on the international stage.
-The pitching staff recorded a combined 2.88 ERA, demonstrating that Japan won the championship through pitching prowess as much as offensive firepower.
+The pitching staff allowed just 21 runs across all eight games, demonstrating that Japan won the championship through pitching prowess as much as offensive firepower.